 Exposed dentine causes tooth sensitivity.
 At the centre of your tooth is the nerve or pulp.
 The next layer is called dentine, this has tiny tubes in it which carry the information about the food you are eating from your mouth to the nerve.
 The dentine is covered by hard protective enamel, this is the part of your tooth that you see.
 If the enamel is damaged, the tubules carry too much information to the nerve and your teeth feel sensitive.

 The image below shows the different parts of a tooth.

 Causes of dentine exposure

-- Having plaque on the root surface of your teeth can produce sensitivity.
-This is due to the toxins and acids that are produced by the plaque bacteria entering the tubules in the exposed dentine and stimulating the nerve endings deeper within the tooth.
+- Gingivitis: Inflamed gums (gingivitis) caused by plaque on the surface of your teeth can produce sensitivity.
+This is due to the toxins and acids that are produced by the plaque bacteria entering the tubules in the exposed dentine and stimulating the nerves deep within the tooth.

-- Cracks in the enamel of the tooth allow food particles and liquids access to the deeper layers of the teeth.
+- Cracks: Cracks in the enamel of your tooth allow food particles and liquids into the deeper layers of your teeth.
 These cracks can also fill with bacteria and cause inflammation.

-- Products that contain baking soda or peroxide to whiten teeth can cause microscopic damage to tooth enamel and give rise to tooth sensitivity.
+- Tooth-whitening products: Products that contain baking soda or peroxide to whiten teeth can cause microscopic damage to tooth enamel and cause tooth sensitivity.